Household Hazardous Waste and Batteries

 Curbside Battery Collection

-Single-use household batteries can also be dropped of at battery recycling stations.
+Single-use and rechargeable household batteries can also be dropped of at battery recycling stations.
 Please remember to cover 9V battery terminals with masking tape.

 Drop Off Locations: